 Vik Suagh - Bangkok, Thailand

-Vik Suagh worked for United Nations International Strategy for Disaster Reducation in Bangkok, Thailand in the Fall of 2015.
+Vik Suagh worked for the United Nations International Strategy for Disaster Reducation (UNISDR) in Bangkok, Thailand in the Fall of 2015.
 This United Nations organization is the focal point for strengthening disaster resilience in the Asia-Pacific region.
 While on his internship, Vik was engaged in a wide range of tasks and projects which allowed him to travel to several countries, including: Laos, Indonesia, Vietnam and India.
 Throughout his internship, he worked on the development of reports, conducted research, carried out data analysis and participated in many seminars, workshops and conferences.